 - Major or intend to major in a biological science in college or graduate school

-- Either have a current passport or obtain one no later than June 1, 2016
+- Either have a current valid passport or obtain one no later than June 1, 2017

-- Have medical insurance and purchase medical evacuation coverage (suggested policies will be provided).
+- Have medical insurance, complete a BSA Medical form and purchase medical evacuation coverage (suggested policies will be provided).

-The person selected to be the 2016 Eagle Scout Biologist will be notified by May 1, 2016.
+The persons selected to be the 2017 Eagle Scout Biologist will be notified by May 1, 2017.

 Costs for the selected candidate will be paid by NESA.
 The Eagle will be responsible for some expenses not to exceed $1000.